Zurgah/One-Flew-Over-the-Unicorn-s-forest-JS13k-/readme.md

 ![One Flew Over the Unicorn's forest - Zurgah's game](Screenshot.png)

-A JavaScript game about a unicorn flying through the sky.
+A game about a unicorn flying through the sky.
+Collect as many points as possible and fly as far as possible.
+Control the flight with energy.
+Collect rainbows to refill the energy scale.
+---

-Game controls: any key.
+Game controls: `any key`

-No external dependencies are required to run.

-All resources are included in the code.

-Recommended running in Chrome browser.
+But the power button :)

+---

+The game also features:
+* Procedurally generated endless world
+* Custom sound synthesizer
+* Smooth difficulty scale

+Enjoy the game!

+P.S.
 An extended version is planned for itch.io :)